Alan-Finke/vidtodoc/README.md

 # vidtodoc - Converts videos to Word Documents

-This uses OpenAI Whisper which is not sanctioned by Wex, so don't use proprietary data.
+** Note:  This uses OpenAI Whisper which is not sanctioned by Wex, so don't use proprietary data. **
 <br/><br/>
 ## Prerequisites
 You must install [FFmpeg](https://ffmpeg.org/download.html) to extract audio from video files.